Snickerdoodle Pumpkin Pie

 I can't think of anything more delicious than combining pumpkin pie with a snickerdoodle crumble topping!

 I've tweaked this recipe over the years, and it's the foundation for Snickerdoodle Pumpkin Pie.
-You're gonna love the combination of cinnamon sugar crumbles with the creamiest pumpkin pie you've ever tasted!
+You're gonna love the combination of crunchy cinnamon sugar crumbles with the creamiest pumpkin pie you've ever tasted!

 Below is a handy shopping list.
 Quantities are listed in the recipe card.